Rajpura

-Rajpura ([ɾədʒpʊɾɑː]) is a city in Patiala district in the Indian state of Punjab, India, situated along the border of the Indian state of Haryana.
-It is located 26 KM Patiala city, towards East from District Head Quarter.
-It is Tehsil Head Quarter.
+Rajpura ([ɾədʒpʊɾɑː]) is a city and a municipal council in Patiala district in the Indian state of Punjab, India, situated along the border of the Indian state of Haryana.
+It is located 26 KM from Patiala city, towards East from district headquarter.
+It is a Tehsil headquarter, here the Mini-Secretariat is an administrative building that houses various government offices, including those related to the judiciary.
+The Rajpura Mini-Secretariat serves as an important hub for various government functions, including services for the sub-tehsil Ghanaur, providing residents with essential services without the need to travel to the district headquarter.
 Rajpura is the largest tehsil of the district.

 Geography

 Rajpura is located at 30.48°N 76.6°E. It has an average elevation of 259 metres (849 feet).

 Rajpura is situated nearly 38 km south west of Chandigarh, the capital city of Punjab.
 Besides being an important industrial town of Punjab, it also has historical importance.

 Rajpura is surrounded by a number of major cities like Patiala (22 km west), Ambala (20 km south) and Ludhiana (83 km north).
 Rajpura acts as middle point between Amritsar and Delhi on National Highway 44 as these cities are 225 km away from Rajpura in opposite directions.

 Demographics

 In the 2011 India census, Rajpura Municipal Council had a population of 391,011 including 206,801 (52.89%) males and 184,210 (47.11%) females giving a Sex Ratio of 891.
 There were 457,82 children aged 0–6 i.e. 10.7% of the total population.
 There was a literacy rate of 86.42% (males 89.83%, females 82.70%) much higher than the state average of 75.84%.